Landgate/govhack/README.md

 ## Developer Sandbox

-Our [SLIP Academy](https://groups.google.com/forum/#!forum/slip-academy) Developer Sandbox Service is a private service setup to allow developers to experiment with a geographically clipped range of datasets, including data usually reserved for subscribers SLIP.
+Our [SLIP Academy](https://groups.google.com/forum/#!forum/slip-academy) Developer Sandbox Service is a private service setup to allow developers to experiment with a geographically clipped range of datasets, including data usually limited to subscribers to SLIP.
 Data are clipped to cover the new suburbs around Clarkson, within an area stretching from Tamala Park in the south to Eglinton in the north.

 * Aerial photography from 1956 - 2013.
 * Infrastructure, including: